LedgerHQ/blue-devenv/README.md

-# Ledger devices Docker environment
+# Ledger devices Docker developement environment

 This Docker image was made as the fast deployable development environment for all the Ledger devices.